 - cold immersion (eg in the shower or ocean for a brief period)

 - listening to soothing voices or sounds such as guided meditations, gregorian chants, waves on the ocean

 - getting out in nature (less screen time, more green time)

 - connecting with a partner, friend, family member or pet

 You don’t have to take up all of these suggestions.
 Adding in even one or two consistently will make a difference.

-If you’ve ever been to a yoga practice and engaged in chanting ‘Om’ you will know it aids meditation, however this chanting also creates a vibration sensation which is transmitted through the vagus nerve, calming the nervous system.
-It can switch on your parasympathetic nervous system, allowing your body to rest and digest, deactivate inflammatory signals and support your immune system.
+Have you ever been to a yoga class and engaged in chanting ‘Om’?
+This chanting creates a vibration sensation that is transmitted through the vagus nerve, calming the nervous system.

-If you’re one of my naturopathy clients you will often hear me recommending regular relaxation, meditation or yoga as part of a healthy lifestyle, and you now have even more reason to make it a part of your daily routine.
+If you’re one of my naturopathy clients you will often hear me recommending regular relaxation, meditation or yoga as part of a healthy lifestyle.